Mobirise

 Like here on this picture.

 By accident I clicked on the CW button again and voila: the bandwidth changed!
 Please try this out for yourself.
 I like the 300Hz setting as it fits nicely to the RTTY PSK and FSK transmissions to the submarines.
 I will check out what filts well to the SAQ cw transmission.
+Yes, I can confirm that 300Hz suits the SAQ cw transmission well.

 This is an update of July 2021.
 There has been an SAQ transmission on Alexander day, unfortunately I couldn't listen as I was travelling.
 But a few weeks later, I got an email from PE7B, Paul Webster, informing me that he also build this ferrite rod preamplifier.
 If you want to, have a look at this youtube channel :